DaniMariages/DaTo-Engine/README.md

 - Game Object can be renamed from Inspector.
 - If an object is repeated, the name will change to: Name + (number of repetitions).

-## Features v0.5 (UI)
+## Features v1.0 (UI)
--UI elements addition.
+- UI elements addition.
--Crosshair.
+- Crosshair.
--Main menu.
+- Main menu.

 ### Additional functionalities
 - Top, sides, back and front view (Reworked).